 In other words, I enjoy working on difficult design problems alongside good, thoughtful people.
 Got a project you’d like to work on together?
 Let’s chat.

 I know I coined the term, but I still enjoy designing web sites and services that work everywhere, for clients big and small.
-If you need a visual designer or a front-end developer—or both!—I can help.
+If you need a visual designer or a front-end developer—or both!—send me an e-mail.

 Pattern libraries & design systems

 My design process has gotten much, much more modular over the years—and I’m guessing yours has, too.
-I’ve worked on various pattern-driven projects for clients: from defining their first pattern library, or their first design system at scale.
+I’ve worked for clients defining their first pattern library, or their first design system at scale.
 If that’s you, and you’d like some experienced help, send me an e-mail.

 Workshops & training

 Performance & accessibility

 Designing for the web means our sites should be usable anywhere, on any device, by everyone.
-If your pages are a little too slow, or if your product’s dealing with some accessibility challenges, send me an e-mail—I’d love to help get your product in front of the widest possible audience.
+If your pages are too slow, or if your product’s dealing with some accessibility challenges, send me an e-mail—I’d love to help get your product in front of the widest possible audience.